Book a car seat/ travel system/ babywearing appointment here

 What type of sleep sacks are available?

 Sleep sacks are available in a range of sizes, T.O.G.s, fabrics, and designs.
-Sleep sacks are available in many sizes ranging from prem to 4 years.
-It is extremely important to ensure you purchase the correct size for your baby’s age, weight, and height.
+Sleep sacks are available in many sizes ranging from prem to 6 years.
+It is important to ensure you purchase the correct size for your baby’s age, weight, and height.

 There are sleep sacks available for winter climates and summer climates.
 The weather that the sleep sack is suitable for will depend on the T.O.G (see information on the T.O.G below) and the fabric (see information on the fabric below) of the sleep sack